nicoleorzan/P1.2_seed/readme.md

   - advanced topic 2

 - Monday Decemeber 11:
-  - advanced topic 3
-  - exercise session (mandatory for MHPC students)
+  - More on parallel programming

 - Wednesday December 13:
-  - advanced topic 4
+  - More on parallel programing

 - Friday  December 15:
   - advanced topic 5